 A bar in the evening with people sitting on mismatched furniture

-Szimpla Kert is the most famous ruin bar in Budapest © albertolpzphoto / Shutterstock
+Szimpla Kert is the most famous ruin bar in Budapest. albertolpzphoto / Shutterstock

 11. Experience the best nightlife at ruin pubs and garden clubs

 Budapest's nightlife is world famous, and a visit during the long, hot summer is not complete without an evening in one of the city's many so-called kertek, literally "gardens," but in Budapest, any outdoor spot that has been converted into an entertainment zone.
-These often rough-and-ready venues, including courtyards, rooftops and romkocsmák (ruin pubs) that rise phoenix-like from abandoned buildings, can change from year to year and are seasonal, but some of the more successful ones, like Szimpla Kert, are now permanent and open year-round.
+These often rough-and-ready venues, including courtyards, rooftops and romkocsmák (ruin pubs) that rise phoenix-like from abandoned buildings, can change from year to year and are seasonal, but some of the more successful ones are now permanent and open year-round.

 12. Explore history in Memento Park